chiralsoftware/FcmSpringJavaScript/README.md

 At this point, the system should be ready to use.
 Build it as a WAR, run it on Tomcat, and go to it in your browser.

 View the console and you will see that the ServiceWorker is receiving the messages that are being sent by the scheduled method on the server.
 This all works on localhost.
+It also all works from a non-root context if desired.

 # ServiceWorker instead of firebase-messaging-sw.js

 What's different about this project?
 Most projects using Firebase Cloud Messaging use a magic file called called firebase-messaging-sw.js, which must be in the root path.
 The documentation says you can use messaging.useServiceWorker(ServiceWorkerRegistration) but doesn't show  examples of how.
 This project is a minimalist complete demonstration of how it all works.
+Google's documentation isn't clear on the necessity of firebase-messaging-sw.js, or how to use a ServiceWorker to avoid needing firebase-messaging-sw.js.
+This example shows clearly how to do that, without much other code and no frameworks.

 # Next